BS-XR-23/DocumentsAI/README.md

 Rename `example.env` to `.env` and edit the variables appropriately.
 ```
-MODEL_TYPE: supports LlamaCpp or GPT4All
+MODEL_TYPE: supports LlamaCpp or GPT4All (You can download model from huggingface)
 PERSIST_DIRECTORY: is the folder you want your vectorstore in
 MODEL_PATH: Path to your GPT4All or LlamaCpp supported LLM
 MODEL_N_CTX: Maximum token limit for the LLM model